JanuaryLabs/serverize/src/pages/guides/bun.md

 It consists of four stages

-1. **`base`**: This stage creates a base image for all subsequent stages.
-It sets the working directory to `/app` and ensures that essential utilities like `wget` are available for use.
+1. **base**: This stage creates a base image for all subsequent stages.
+It sets the working directory to `/app` and ensures that essential utilities are available for use.

 2. **`install`**: Install dev dependencies and production dependencies separately which should speed up subsequent builds according to [Bun's docs](https://bun.sh/guides/ecosystem/docker).